Austria Food and Drink

 Palatschinken: Thin crêpe-like pancakes with savoury or sweet fillings.

-Liptauer: A paprika-infused creamy spread made from sheep’s milk cheese.
+Liptauer: A paprika-infused creamy spread made from sheep’s milk cheese, goat cheese, quark or cottage cheese.

 Apfelstrudel: Austria’s most famous dessert consists of delicate layers of crisp pastry with an apple and raisin filling.